foocheung/sqs_v2/paper_v2.md

 # Software Design

-`sqs` is implemented as a modular Shiny application using the Golem framework [@fay2021golem], which promotes reproducibility, testing, and maintainability for production-ready web applications.
+`sqs` is implemented as a modular Shiny application [@chang2021shiny] using the Golem framework [@fay2021golem], which promotes reproducibility, testing, and maintainability for production-ready web applications.
+The application leverages the tidyverse ecosystem [@wickham2019tidyverse] for data manipulation and uses Apache Arrow [@richardson2022arrow] for efficient handling of large datasets.
 The architecture separates concerns into reusable modules:

 - **`global.R`**: Consolidated utility functions for CV calculation, statistical testing, and visualization
 - **`mod_dataInput.R`**: Data upload and validation module